The Cinematic Race: Best Film Academy in the World – Next Contenders

 The Technological Edge: Digital Disruption in Film Education

 And just like that ironic film class discussion on VHS tapes in Denver, technology is making its mark.
-Enter schools like the Vancouver Film School, which embraces video reality as warmly as a Canadian greets you at Tim Hortons.
+Enter schools like the Vancouver Film School, which embraces virtual reality as warmly as a Canadian greets you at Tim Hortons.

 What Makes a Film School “The Best”?